spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 Name, and Description.

-Table 1.
-Flags for the PIXELDQ and GROUPDQ Arrays (Format of DQ_DEF Extension)
+Table 3.
+Flags for the DQ, PIXELDQ, and GROUPDQ Arrays (Format of DQ_DEF Extension).

 ===  ==========    ================  ===========================================
 Bit  Value         Name              Description